-In order to more strategically pursue the vision and goals, Alameda CTC and its partners have begun to think differently about investments in the transportation system.
-Rather than considering a list of discrete projects one-by-one in isolation, the Alameda County Transportation Commission (Alameda CTC) approaches the implementation of projects, programs, and policies in concert.
-Often, linking several investments together can produce even greater benefits than can be achieved by any individual projects or programs alone.
-These investment "categories" or "packages" can also include technologies, operational strategies, and planning practices to ensure that benefits are fully realized.
+In order to more strategically pursue the vision and goals, Alameda CTC and its partners have begun to think differently about the transportation system.
+Rather than considering a list of discrete projects one-by-one in isolation, Alameda CTC approaches the implementation of projects, programs, and policies in concert.
+Often, linking several projects together can produce even greater benefits than can be achieved by any individual projects or programs alone.
+These "categories" or "packages" can also include technologies, operational strategies, and planning practices to ensure that benefits are fully realized.
 This integrated approach not only provides a unified and effective way to move projects and programs forward, it can also help to communicate the county's needs to the public and key decision makers, both within and outside of Alameda County in a more coherent and compelling way.